surface-dot-dev/postgres/ui/README.md

 ### select

-The `select` Tool executes a read-only SQL query and returns the results with metadata about the underlying data sources.
+The `select` Tool executes a read-only SQL query against a Postgres Data Source, returning the results with metadata about the underlying data sources.

 #### Function Signature